Pregnancy Diet: Nutrition Principles for Growing a Healthy Baby

 Magnesium and calcium are important for the bone development of the baby.
 Calcium and magnesium can also help during birth.
 Magnesium helps to relax your muscles, while calcium supports contractions.
 They help to prevent premature contractions and support birth at the right time.

-According to a 2014 study published in the Journal of Clinical Diagnostic Research, calcium and magnesium deficiency can cause pre-eclampsia that may cause complications or even fetal mortality (44).
+According to a 2014 study published in the Journal of Clinical Diagnostic Research, calcium and magnesium deficiency can cause pre-eclampsia which may cause complications or even fetal mortality (44).
 According to a 2019 study, supplementing with magnesium and calcium along with zinc and vitamin D supplementation during pregnancy can reduce inflammation, oxidative stress, gestational diabetes, and poor pregnancy outcomes (45).
 I recommend CalMag Support during pregnancy.

 Pregnancy